Towards Data Auctions with Externalities: Welfare Maximization

-where the strict inequality follows from \eqref{eq:eqa} and that $\forall \bt, x_1(\bt) \leq 0 < 1 = y_1(\bt)$.
+where the strict inequality follows from \eqref{eq:ineq} and that $\forall \bt, x_1(\bt) \leq 0 < 1 = y_1(\bt)$.

-Thus, we have shown that for any allocation rule in a BNIC mechanism, there is some type realization such that a different BNIC allocation rule yields a strictly greater social welfare, which is the statement in \eqref{eq:sw_ineq}.
+Thus, we have shown that for any BNIC allocation, there exists some type realization for which a different BNIC allocation rule yields strictly greater social welfare.
+This is precisely the statement in \eqref{eq:sw_ineq}.